sakaal/com.example_bastion_ansible/README.md

 ## Deployment procedure

-1. Copy this sample repository to use it as a template to start a new repository dedicated to your service instance.
+* Copy this sample repository to use it as a template to start a new repository dedicated to your service instance.
   * Name the new repository according to your management domain name.

+* You must GPG-sign every commit made to your private copy of this repository.
+  Otherwise the bastion host self-configuration will not apply your changes.

+        git commit --gpg-sign=johndoe@example.com --message="Changed my home IP address"